Last Update: 4/14/21

 Are You a Victim of Fraudulent Misrepresentation?

 If you have been the victim of misrepresentation involving hidden defects by a Seller, a Florida real estate broker or real estate agent, then you may have a claim for damages available to you under Florida law.
 An experienced Florida real estate attorney, like Larry Tolchinsky, can investigate the facts and talk with the parties involved, including reviewing the contract, the disclosure statement, and the closing documents, to determine if a settlement is likely or whether it will be necessary to file a lawsuit to get you the justice you deserve.
 Most real estate lawyers, like Larry Tolchinsky, offer a free initial consultation (over the phone or in person, whichever you prefer) to answer your questions.
+(Please note, we do not take these cases on a contingency basis.)

 If you found this information helpful, please share this article and bookmark it for your future reference.